LucaPipolo/gulp-static-starterkit/.github/ISSUE_TEMPLATE/feature.md

 ## Resources [ If Applicable ]

-- Link(s) to external/internal resources that might be helpful to create the feature.
+- Link(s) to external/internal resources that might be helpful to implement the feature.

 ## Details [ If Applicable ]